Want your content to be a marketing superstar? Focus on benefits instead of features.

 - Hydrate

+There’s a HUGE problem with this list.
 These are all features – not benefits.
 Cleansing, exfoliating, toning and hydrating are all FEATURES.
-Despite the label, these features are not benefits.
+Despite the label, these are not benefits of using these cleansing wipes.

 The Why Behind the Buy:

-Since the list above is not a list of “benefits” – let’s see what the benefits of these cloths are.
+Since the list above is not a list of “benefits” – let’s see what the benefits of these wipes offer.

-The benefits of the cleansing cloths would include:
+The benefits of the cleansing wipes might include:

 - Younger looking skin